 Substitutions

-- Whole wheat flour- the original recipe was written with all purpose flour, and along the way, my mom adapted it to include a bit of whole wheat flour.
+Whole wheat flour- The original recipe was written with all purpose flour.
+My mom adapted it to include a bit of whole wheat flour.
 I've made it both ways, and both are great.
 Feel free to substitute all purpose flour for the whole wheat if you don't have it in your pantry.

-- Pecans - You can certainly substitute other nuts for the pecans (walnuts, chopped almonds, or hazelnuts come to mind).
-I wouldn't recommend omitting nuts completely as it will reduce the total quantity of dough too much.
+Pecans - You can substitute other nuts for the pecans (walnuts, chopped almonds, or hazelnuts come to mind).
+I wouldn't recommend omitting nuts completely as it will reduce the total quantity of dough.

 Variations

-- Spices - I enjoy the simplicity of the cinnamon and cloves here, but you can certainly add a bit of additional spice flavor if you desire.
-You might try adding ¼ to ½ teaspoon of ginger, allspice, nutmeg and/or cardamom for a choose your own spice adventure.
+- Spices - I enjoy the simplicity of the cinnamon and cloves here, but you can add additional spices if you wish.
+You might try adding ¼ to ½ teaspoon of ginger, allspice, nutmeg and/or cardamom.

-- Add-ins - You could add a few tablespoons of chopped candied ginger for a bit of zing, or additional texture and chew with ¼ to ⅓ cup dried cranberries.
+- Add-ins - You could add a few tablespoons of chopped candied ginger for a bit of zing, or additional texture and flavor with ¼ to ⅓ cup dried cranberries.

 Equipment